UPDATED BY

 Here’s a few tips for practicing the STAR method and how to best apply it in an interview.

 “Do your best to avoid long-winded answers,” said Octavia Goredema, a career coach and author of Prep, Push, Pivot: Essential Career Strategies for Underrepresented Women.
-Practicing pre-interview so you’re able to share answers confidently and with impact.
+Practice pre-interview so you’re able to share answers confidently and with impact.
 “Interviewers will listen for relevant examples and details that convey how you solved a problem or overcame a challenge,” Goredema said.

 Getting your timing right is as important as choosing the right story.
 Relying too heavily on the STAR method can make your answers seem unnatural and may signal that you aren’t engaged in the current conversation, which is a turnoff for employers.
 Don’t leap in to share an anecdote every chance you get.
 Instead, listen for cues from your interviewer to pick the right moment to share.